Parks of Alexandra Headland

 Wilkes Family Park

-Also named in honour of longstanding members of the Surf Lifesaving Club – the Wilkes Famiy from Woombye.
-Whilst two of the Wilkes boys were founding members, all the five brothers and two sisters were active early members.
+Also named in honour of longstanding members of the Surf Lifesaving Club - the Wilkes family from Woombye.
+Whilst two of the Wilkes boys were founding members, all five brothers and two sisters were active early members.

 Boris Beach Park

 Located at the southern end of Alex Beach (between Access 163 & 164) this eroded grassy bank provides some shade and protection for those watching surfers at the Corner.
-It is named after a Holzer Family pet alsation who guarded this area for many years.
+It’s named after a Holzer Family pet alsation who guarded this area for many years.

 Trotter Park